 The amount of renewable energy being harnessed from the wind is growing rapidly in Nunavut.
-There is abundant wind resource in the region, and if harnessed systematically, can be used to generate electricity, and reduce greenhouse gas emissions from fossil powered sources.
-However, current efforts have been geared towards high-end turbines for large-scale projects while residential uptake very limited.
-To take advantage of this resource, Illu inc. is currently working with experts to design and test small-scale residential-based wind turbines and smart electricity grids to support the collection, storage and dissemination of electricity to homes.
-We are currently looking into two R&D use-cases:
+There is abundant wind resource in the region, and if harnessed systematically, it can be used to generate electricity, and reduce greenhouse gas emissions from fossil powered sources.
+However, current efforts have been geared towards high-end turbines for large-scale projects, while residential uptake has been very limited.
+To take advantage of this resource, Illu is currently working with experts to design and test small-scale residential-based wind turbines and smart electricity grids to support the collection, storage, and dissemination of electricity to homes.

-Wind turbines installed in homes and connected to a centralised photovoltaic solar cell grid.
+1. Wind turbines installed in homes and connected to a centralised photovoltaic solar cell grid.

-Stand-alone wind turbines with integrated battery cells for storing and discharging electricity to residential buildings.
+2. Stand-alone wind turbines with integrated battery cells for storing and discharging electricity to residential buildings.